You know that feeling you get when you pick up the phone to call your cable or phone company?

 It is group chaos at best.

-But one voice can influence and sometimes redirect the whole thing.
+But one voice can influence and sometimes redirect the whole conversation.

 It’s kind of like a flock of birds.

-One bird decides to change direction slightly and at first one or two may follow, but then the entire flock goes along, all within a few milliseconds of each other.
+One bird decides to change direction, and rapidly one or two follow, but then the entire flock may go along, all within a few milliseconds of each other.

-The question on every corporate marketer and government leader mind today is, how do you control this flock that loves you one moment and is ready to tear down everything the next?
+The question on every corporate marketer and government leader’s mind today is, how do you control this flock that loves you one moment and is ready to tear down or cancel everything the next?

-There is no answer to that question of course, as long as people have free will, but we can strive to be influencers of the flock.
+There is no answer to that question as long as people have free will, but we can strive to be influencers of the flock.

 - They Are Trustworthy.
-They are a trusted source of information with original thoughts and aren’t just retweeting stuff other people say.
+They are a trusted source of information, a real person, with original thoughts, and aren’t just retweeting stuff other people say.

-- They Are a Thought Leader.
-An influencer is typically interested in just one main topic.
-They have a loyal following of readers.
-They actually interact and react to the interests of their audience, but they may not agree with them.
+- They Are a Respected Thought Leader.
+An influencer is typically interested in just one main topic with lots of sub-topics from that main idea.
+They have a loyal following of readers and people they engage with.
+They actually interact and react to the interests of their audience, even though they may not agree with them.

 - Their Words Have Impact.
-They can often impact other influencers and buyers in a given space because of their knowledge and passion about the topic.
+They can often impact other influencers and buyers in a given space because of their knowledge and passion for the topic.

 - They Are Engaging.
 They regularly interact and engage with their followers.
 Engaging in real-time is extremely important these days.

 - They Go To Their Audience.
-They use the the same tools (usually Twitter, Facebook, Google+, Tumblr, Instagram) as the crowd.
+They use the same tools (usually Twitter, Facebook, TikTok, Discord, Instagram) as the crowd.
 It may not always be the sites you are used to though.
-It may be private communities or bulletin boards.
+It may be private communities with tools like Slack.

 Are you an influencer in your space?